-The stability analysis concluded that tailings play no role in dam stability as the critical failure surface runs through the dam, which is constructed of engineered and not tailings material.
+The stability analysis concluded that tailings play no role in dam stability as the critical failure surface runs through the dam, which is constructed of compacted fill.

-Based on the above analyses, the North Dam is stable under both static and seismic assessments.
+Based on the above analyses and the current water levels (maximums), the North Dam is stable under both static and seismic assessments.